borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 skipped.
 And you still have to run `borgmatic check` (or just `borgmatic`) in order for checks to run, even when a `frequency` is configured!

+If you want to temporarily ignore your configured frequencies, you can invoke `borgmatic check --force` to run checks unconditionally.

 ### Disabling checks